BOSTON -- It seemed like a fitting way to end this back-and-forth series.

 "We just got there deep and good things happen when you throw it on the net and you're in a good spot," Bickell said. "[Toews] just got it in front.
 I got in front and I just buried it.
 It felt good to get that equalizer.
 What a roller coaster that was to finish it off the way we did."

 In the blink of an eye, the teams went from making travel plans to Chicago to contending with another potential overtime finish, which would have been the fourth of the series.
-Crawford went back in net and Chicago made a line change for the next faceoff.
+Crawford was placed back in net and Chicago made a line change for the next faceoff.

 Overtime certainly appeared in the offing, but the Blackhawks weren't done.